LandOfTheRair/landoftherair-old/README.md

 ## Setup

+For initial setup, run this:

+* `npm run setup`

+For subsequent updates and specific changes, you can run these instead:

 * `npm run task:items` - this will populate the database with items
 * `npm run task:npcs`  - this will populate the database with npc data
 * `npm run task:drops` - this will populate the database with drop table data